Here’s What to Eat After a Workout (and What to Avoid)

 Healthy post-workout meals and snacks

 As mentioned, following a 3:1 ratio of carbohydrates to protein has been shown to be the most beneficial for post-workout recovery.
 Sprinkle in some healthy fats for added nutrients, and you should be golden.
-Below, a few examples of some healthy options to help inspire your next meal.
+Below are a few examples of some healthy muscle recovery foods to help inspire your next meal.

 Post-workout snack ideas